 If you keep an open mind and use the same understanding you did when reading about Sophia, you will see that the Holy Spirit is the Spirit of God and not a separate “person” of God.
 I urge you to read carefully about the fallacy of reification (for example, here) and then re-think your notion of the Holy Spirit.

-TAKE AWAY: The map is not the territory, and the Holy Spirit is not God but — just as the name implies — the Spirit of God.
+The Holy Spirit is not God but – just as the name implies – the Spirit of God.